 - Place powdered sugar and salt into a bowl and set aside.

 - In a stand mixing bowl, add the cold cream cheese and whip with the paddle on medium-low until smooth.
 Scrape down the bowl and add the room temperature butter.

-- Add butter and mix on medium for 2-3 minutes or until it’s light and fluffy.
+- Add butter and mix on medium speed for 2-3 minutes or until it’s light and fluffy.

 - Add the powdered sugar in 1/2 cup at a time and mix on low until all of it is added.
-Scrape down the bowl and then add the salt and vanilla.
+Scrape down the mixture from the sides of the bowl and then add the salt and vanilla.

 - Turn the speed up to medium-high and whip for 1 minute until very light, fluffy, and almost white.